 After a generation of “Live, laugh, love” and YOLO, it’s no wonder Gen Z finds tagline advertising a bit “cheugy.”
 However, slogans aren’t dead—they just transcended brand campaigns and now power global ideological movements.
 Strong slogans like “Birds Aren’t Real” to “cancel culture” have not only become part of our daily lexicon, and every repetition can shape the world for better or for worse.

-While “Got Milk?” may not have the same influence in 2022 as it did in the nineties, the idea behind it is as timeless as ever: Slogans are a powerful linguistic tool to help log your brand into the collective memory.
+While “Got Milk?” may not have the same influence in 2022 as it did in the nineties, the idea behind it is as timeless as ever: Slogans are a powerful linguistic tool to help log your brand into the collective memory and establish brand positioning.
 Here, we explore the catchiest of slogans, why they work and help you come up with one of your own.

 Tip: Another way to catch attention is with a professional-looking logo—make yours easy with a free logo maker.